sanathNU/Akshara-Mantapa/README.md

 ## Features

 - **Browse Random Pages**: Explore random pages from the infinite library
-- **Search for Text**: Find the exact location of any Kannada text instantly
+- **Search for Text**: Find the exact location of any Kannada text instantly (highlighted in blue)
+- **Find Again**: Search for text at random positions within pages (highlighted in yellow)
 - **Navigate by Address**: Jump to any page using hierarchical or hex addresses
+- **Page Navigation**: Browse through pages with Previous/Next buttons with smooth transitions
 - **Hierarchical Display**: Addresses shown as `mandira.gode.patti.pustaka.puta` (Room.Wall.Shelf.Book.Page)
+- **Mandira as Kannada**: Room identifiers displayed in Kannada script for smaller addresses
 - **Bijective Mapping**: Single invertible system using multiplicative inverse modular arithmetic
 - **Rich Kannada Script**: Uses **56,028 grapheme clusters** including:
   - Consonants, vowels, and their combinations